 |“I’m 99% confident we won’t lose more than $9.997 million on this position over the next 10 calendar days. ”|

 It may be obvious that VaR focuses on the likely losses, but says little about the black swans.
-For a while we performed back testing and stress resting to ensure our VaR variables were correct.
+For a while, we performed backtesting and stress testing to ensure our VaR variables were correct.
 But notice, even if the volatility estimate was correct, the furthest I could go is “I’m 1% confident I’ll lose more than VaR tomorrow”.
 It could not tell me the size of that tail risk.
 For this reason, VaR has been challenged and looking to be replaced by Potential Exposure.
 This and other Trading Desk related risk measurements will come under the umbrella of Fundamental Review of the Trading Book (FRTB).

-For uncleared swaps, counterparties will operate as they’ve done since the 1980’s.
-The counterparties had risk to each other — with the counterparty “in-the-money” having the risk that his counterparty be unable to meet their obligations.
+For uncleared swaps, counterparties will operate as they’ve done since the 1980s.
+The counterparties had a risk to each other — with the counterparty “in-the-money” having the risk that his counterparty is unable to meet their obligations.
 The mitigation of this risk will be managed in a similar manner, using similar documentation.
-You can read the details of uncleared documentation here. [ NEED URL/LINK ]
+PRODUCTS > Derivatives > Futures

 The counterparty risk of cleared derivatives more fully mitigates counterparty credit risk, especially from the client’s point of view.
-For the individual clearing swaps, they are insulated against contagion of other clearing clients defaulting.
+For the individual clearing swaps, they are insulated against the contagion of other clearing clients defaulting.
 For the clearinghouse as long as they’re fully operational, have a robust Risk Management Committee and meet with other CCP’s regularly they are able to provide this risk mitigation.
 But because of the number of moving parts (many dealers and many clients), the probability associated with default is larger.
+PRODUCTS > Derivatives > Futures

 Credit risk is different from counterparty credit risk.
 Credit Risk relates to the default of assets in your portfolio.